A Digital Content Creation major from Graceland University can help to prepare you for these careers:

 Explores cultural systems of meaning and attendant issues of power, particularly in terms of class, gender, nation, race, nature, and sexuality.
 Emphasis on commercial and media culture.
 ELO5 Humanities - Equality, ELO5 Humanities - Equality and Peace. +This course is only offered every other year.

 A hands-on introduction to digital film production and editing.
 Introduces the technical knowledge need to investigate the creative possibilities of composition, light, motion, color and sound in shooting digital film.
 Examines the fundamentals of nonlinear editing, including continuity development, logging clips, audio tracks, and transitions.
 Additional fee required.
-Prerequisites: ENGL2510 or instructor consent.
-Goal 2B. +This course is only offered every other year.
+Prerequisites: ENGL2510 or instructor consent. +This course is only offered every other year.

 Planning a senior project in the student's area of concentration.